cyverse/ds-irods-rs-build/README.md

 without modification.

-There are three deployment artifacts: `Dockerfile`, `docker-compose.yml`, and `run.env`.
+There are three deployment artifacts: `Dockerfile`, `docker-compose.yml`, and `cyverse-secrets.env`.
 Once the correct configuration values have been defined, these files will likely rarely needed to be modified.
 All changes to Data Store business logic will be made to the base image.
 This means that only the following commands need to be executed to upgrade the resource server.

 ```bash
 docker-compose build